-Many of you within the school community could be experiencing a similar range of reactions and feelings in response to the pandemic and lockdown period as the children and young people in your classes.
+Many of you within the nursery or school community could be experiencing a similar range of reactions and feelings in response to the pandemic and lockdown period as the children in your classes.
 This can make it particularly difficult to focus on the needs of the others.
-As adults, we have a wider range of coping skills than are available to children and young people and know that we can survive adversity.
-Children and young people often haven't yet learnt through experience that they too have these coping capacities.
+As adults, we have a wider range of coping skills than are available to children and know that we can survive adversity.
+Children often haven't yet learnt through experience that they too have these coping capacities.

-Working with children and young people who have had a particularly stressful and frightening experience of the pandemic could be challenging, and it is possible that in hearing their stories you may also experience stress symptoms.
-It is not uncommon for teachers to feel some of the anxiety, helplessness and anger that their children and young people feel.
+Working with children who have had a particularly stressful and frightening experience of the pandemic could be challenging, and it is possible that in hearing their stories you may also experience stress symptoms.
+It is not uncommon for adults to feel some of the anxiety, helplessness and anger that their children feel.